Author: Lauren

 Great Things Are Happening at St. Francis School of Technology

 St. Francis School of Technology first opened it doors to 24 students in September of 2015.
 The school is currently located on the second floor of St. John Bosco, a partner school for which Tek4Kids provides clean water, electricity and computers.
-As a three-year program, the technology school offers its students different tracks of study in … Continue reading Great Things Are Happening at St. Francis School of Technology
+As a three-year program, the technology school offers its students different tracks of study in database, programming, Microsoft Network Server, instruction in basic business principles, English and French classes and well as Microsoft products such as Word, Excel, PowerPoint and Publisher.

 Students Enjoy English Classes at St. Francis School of Technology